Metastability in a continuous mean-field model at low temperature and strong interaction: The model and the results

-We note that, in order to show Kramers' law for $ (\gamma_N (t))_{t\in (0, \infty)} $, there are also two other approaches to metastability, which seem to be applicable.
-The first one is based on the characterization of Markov processes as unique solutions of martingale problems (see \cite{Landim19} for an introduction), and the second one is based on the analysis of the corresponding Poisson equation (see \cite{seo}).
+where $ \langle \cdot, \cdot \rangle $ denotes the duality product on the space of smooth functions, $ \cF $ is the \emph{free energy functional on the Wasserstein space} corresponding to $ (\gamma_N (t))_{t\in (0, \infty)} $ (see \cite[Section 3.4]{BBGradFlow}), $ \mathrm{Grad}_{\mathrm{Wass}} \cF $ is the formal gradient of $ \mathcal{F} $ in the Wasserstein space interpreted in the sense of distributions as in \cite[Definition 9.36]{FengKurtz}, and $M^f_t$ is a martingale for all such $f$.
+Equation \eqref{EqB11} suggests intuitively that the random perturbations of the process $ (\gamma_N (t))_{t\in (0, \infty)} $ are of order $ 1/\sqrt{N}$; see \cite[(1.9)]{dawgaequasi} and the comments afterwards for more details.
+Moreover, \eqref{EqB11} shows that the potential landscape for this process is given by the free energy functional $ \mathcal{F} $.
+This provides a heuristic justification that, in the limit as $ N \ra \infty $, one is in a weak noise setting analogously to the setting in \cite[(1.1)]{BEGK04} but in the infinite dimensional Wasserstein space.
+We therefore believe that, by adapting the strategy of the proof of \cite[Theorem 3.2]{BEGK04} to the Wasserstein setting, it should be possible to verify Kramers' law for $ (\gamma_N (t))_{t\in (0, \infty)} $.

+More precisely, the latter should be done as follows.
+First, one uses standard results from potential theory in order to represent expected transition times between the metastable states associated to $ (\gamma_N (t))_{t\in (0, \infty)} $ in terms of Dirichlet forms on the Wasserstein space.
+Second, one has to derive sharp asymptotics of these Dirichlet forms in the limit as $ N \rightarrow \infty $.
+At this point one should benefit from the results obtained in \cite{schiavo2018} and \cite{RenesseSturm}, where a Malliavin calculus is constructed on the Wasserstein space.
 The rigorous implementation of these thoughts is left for future research.

+We note that, in order to show Kramers' law for $ (\gamma_N (t))_{t\in (0, \infty)} $, there are also three other approaches to metastability which seem to be applicable.
+The first one is based on the characterization of Markov processes as unique solutions of martingale problems (see \cite{Landim19} for an introduction), the second one is based on the analysis of the corresponding Poisson equation (see \cite{Seo}), and the third one is based on an application of the so-called \emph{Sandier-Serfaty approach} (see \cite{SandierSer} for the Sandier-Serfaty approach and \cite{ArnrichMielkePeletierSavareVeneroni} for its application to show Kramer's law).